dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-azure-servicebus-topics.md

 To setup Azure Service Bus Topics pubsub create a component of type `pubsub.azure.servicebus.topics`.
 See [this guide]({{< ref "howto-publish-subscribe.md#step-1-setup-the-pubsub-component" >}}) on how to create and apply a pubsub configuration.

-> This component uses [topics](https://learn.microsoft.com/azure/service-bus-messaging/service-bus-queues-topics-subscriptions) on Azure Service Bus.
-For queues, see the [Azure Service Bus Queues pubsub component]({{< ref "setup-azure-servicebus-queues" >}}).
+> This component uses topics on Azure Service Bus; see the official documentation for the differences between [topics and queues](https://learn.microsoft.com/azure/service-bus-messaging/service-bus-queues-topics-subscriptions).
+> For using queues, see the [Azure Service Bus Queues pubsub component]({{< ref "setup-azure-servicebus-queues" >}}).

 ### Connection String Authentication